- Possess knowledge and understanding of substantive and procedural law;

 The JD program is a full-time day curriculum requiring three academic years of study.
-All first-year students begin in the Fall Semester.
-To graduate, students must complete a total of 84 credits with a final weighted average of at least 2.3 (C+).
+All first-year students begin in the fall semester.
+Students must complete a total of 85 credits with a final weighted average of at least 2.3 (C+) to graduate.
 Students must complete the JD program in no more than five years, including any leaves of absence.

-The entering class is divided into three sections of about 70 students, with students in each section taking all their classes together.
-First-year students are also assigned to at least one smaller class of approximately 35 students for one of their substantive classes (Torts, Contracts, Property, etc.).
-They also take a research & writing seminar, each with about 14 students.
+The entering class is divided into sections of students, with individuals in each section taking all their classes together.
+First-year students are also assigned to at least one smaller class for one of their substantive classes (Torts, Contracts, Property, etc.).
+They also take a legal research and writing seminar, each with about 20 students.

 The first year at BU Law forms the core of a legal education, conveying not only the basics of legal doctrines and rules, but also building the skills and confidence that allow students to frame, interpret, and apply those rules effectively.
 Required courses are: